Costumes, noisemakers, and general silliness are encouraged at mountain bike races

 The teams create a positive environment for young riders to discover the lifelong joy of being able to ride a bike safely and well on trails.
 Some athletes set goals that are performance- or skill-related, while others focus on making new friends and having fun out on the trails.

 We practice at a variety of awesome mountain bike trails on the South and West sides of Madison, including Quarry Ridge, Seminole Trails, Blackhawk, Pleasant View, and Quarry Park.
 Many athletes bike in groups with their coaches to/from practice, using local bike paths.
 All trails are maintained by our friends at CORP (and we encourage athletes to join trail maintenance days with CORP).
 We are a member of the Wisconsin Cycling League, which is part of the National Interscholastic Cycling Association (NICA).
 All rides are led by coaches who are background-checked, trained, and certified by NICA and have wilderness first aid or higher training.
+Meet our head coaches and team managers.

 Click to Home